But before I can get to that two-parter, I have to slog through this two-parter.

 |"Yeah, well, careful what you wish for."|

-Back with the Doctor, he starts taking charge of the meeting by letting everyone know that a satellite detected a blip in the North Sea a while back, before everyone got distracted by the alien spaceship.
+Back with the Doctor, he starts taking charge of the meeting by letting everyone know that a satellite detected a blip in the North Sea a while back, right before everyone got distracted by the alien spaceship.
 Harriet shows Rose the skinsuit of Charles, and they end up finding the body of the Prime Minister in a cupboard.
-I’m not sure how to criticize this.
-On the one hand, the cupboard isn't the first place you'd look for a Prime Minister.

-The fat officer with Jackie unzips his forehead.
+The fat police officer with Jackie unzips his forehead.

 Blaine follows suit.